A Quick, 3-Part Strategy to Stop Saying "I Can't Do Anything Right"

 What got you here won't get you there.
 This statement is often applied to business issues, but it's an aphorism that can work for any type of issue you might be facing.

-In Conclusion: Taking Action - You Have to Change if You Want a Different Feeling
+In Conclusion: Taking Action and Giving Yourself Advice - You Have to Change if You Want a Different Feeling

 I get it, change is hard.
 You've been trying to change for a while now.

 But have you really?
 Have you truly made the decision that you are going to commit to a new path?